Collin Morikawa betting profile: Sony Open in Hawaii - PGA TOUR

 Morikawa's advanced stats and rankings

-- Morikawa posted a Strokes Gained: Off-the-Tee average of 0.380 in his past five tournaments, showing solid performance off the tee.
+- Morikawa posted a Strokes Gained: Off-the-Tee average of 0.380 in his past five starts, demonstrating solid driving performance.

-- Around the greens, Morikawa struggled with a -0.318 Strokes Gained: Around-the-Green average in his past five tournaments.
+- Around the green, Morikawa averaged -0.318 Strokes Gained in his past five starts, indicating an area for improvement in his short game.

-- On the greens, Morikawa posted a -0.726 Strokes Gained: Putting mark over his last five starts, indicating challenges with the putter.

 All stats in this article are accurate for Morikawa as of the start of the Sony Open in Hawaii.